mkaz.blog

 Working with Vim

-A set of vim tips and features to help you improve your fluency with vim or neovim.
+A set of vim tips and features to help you improve your fluency with Vim or Neovim.
 This started as my personal cheat sheet, than a post, and now numerous pages.
 I keep adding to it over time so who knows where it ends.

 Learn Basics